sk7-dotcom/Data_Integration_Exercise/README.md

 #### Biological question for today

-Antibiotic production in this bacteria is divided into ~30 biosynthetic clusters that contain the genes needed to produce a specific antibiotic.
+Antibiotic production in this bacteria is goverened by ~30 biosynthetic gene clusters.
+The products of these genes coordinate together to produce a specific antibiotic.
+Each cluster will encode: enzymes responsible for the catalysis and modification of the core antibiotic backbone, one or more gene product(s) to regulate the activity of the cluster, and resistance factors or efflux pumps to prevent cell suicide when the cluster is active.
 Lsr2 is a nucleoid associated protein that behaves similarly to Histone proteins in eucaryotic systems.
 It has the ability to bend and contort DNA to regulate gene expression.
 Here we investigate whether Lsr2 binding has an repressive effect on the biosynthetic clusters.

 ![](https://github.com/sk7-dotcom/Data_Integration_Exercise/blob/main/ChIP/Pictures/Clusters.JPG)